Unwarranted Demand with Menaces: Blackmail in NSW

 2. a general threat of detrimental or unpleasant action that is implied because the person making the unwarranted demand holds a public office.

-A threat is not a menace unless it would cause an individual of normal stability and courage to act unwillingly in response to the threat, or the threat would cause the particular individual concerned to act in such a way and the person making the threat is aware of the vulnerability of that individual.
+A threat is not a menace unless it would cause an individual of normal stability and courage to act unwillingly in response to the threat, or cause the particular individual concerned to act in such a way, and the person making the threat is aware of the vulnerability of that individual.

-The act or practice of extorting especially money or other property especially the offense committed by an official engaging in such practice.
-Extortion in NSW follows the following Act.
+The act or practice of extorting, especially money or other property, or the offence committed by an official engaging in such practice.
+Extortion in NSW is governed by the following Act.

 S 249L of the Crimes Act defines such a demand as unwarranted unless the person believes that he or she has reasonable grounds for making the demand and reasonably believes that the use of the menaces is a proper means of reinforcing the demand.

-The courts have noted that the demand does not necessarily need to be communicated to the target, there only needs to be an intention to communicate it to the target.
+The courts have noted that the demand need not be communicated to the target; there only needs to be an intention to communicate it to the target.
 This is because it is the behaviour in making the demand that is the ‘gist of the offence’.

 It is also not necessary that the person making the demand actually obtained any benefit (or that the demand resulted in some loss).
 Therefore, a person may be convicted of blackmail even if the target ignored their demands.